I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-JumpScare-2.0/ReadMe.md

 # JumpScare 2.0

-A script used to jumpscare your target
+A script used to jumpscare your target.

 ## Description